wally-kroeker/Saved_Social_Vieiwer/tasks/active_context.md

 5. ✅ Successfully tested with Instagram processing
 6. ✅ Successfully tested with YouTube processing
 7. ✅ Created simplified FastAPI viewer implementation plan
+8. ✅ Implemented and tested FastAPI viewer with content discovery, viewing, and search

 ## Next Steps
-1. Set up basic FastAPI project structure in `viewer/`
-2. Create core API endpoints for content discovery
-3. Implement simple media serving functionality
-4. Develop basic frontend with content views
-5. Integrate with process_links_manager.sh
+1. Gather user feedback on the viewer
+2. Consider adding advanced search capabilities
+3. Explore options for content tagging
+4. Plan for additional platform support

-## FastAPI Viewer Plan
+## FastAPI Viewer Status
-The FastAPI viewer implementation has been simplified to focus on essential functionality:
+The FastAPI viewer implementation has been successfully completed with the following features:

 1. **Backend**
-   - Basic FastAPI application with minimal configuration
+   - FastAPI application with caching and file discovery
-   - Simple file system scanner for content discovery
-   - Core API endpoints for listing and retrieving content
+   - Clean API endpoints for content listing and retrieval
-   - Basic media handling for videos, images, and transcripts
+   - Media handling for videos, images, and transcripts
+   - Integration with the process_links_manager.sh script

 2. **Frontend**
-   - Simple HTML/CSS/JS structure without complex frameworks
-   - Basic content views for videos, images, and transcripts
+   - Responsive HTML/CSS layout
+   - Clean, modern interface with dark header
+   - Content cards with thumbnails and metadata
+   - Video player with transcript and metadata tabs

+3. **Features**
+   - Content discovery across platform directories
-   - Minimal styling for readability and usability
+   - Search functionality for titles and usernames
+   - Platform filtering
+   - Modal-based content viewing
-   - Basic search and navigation features
+   - Transcript and metadata display

-The simplified approach prioritizes rapid development and focuses on core content viewing capabilities while removing unnecessary complexity.
+The viewer is now fully functional and can be started using either the management script (`./process_links_manager.sh viewer start`) or manually running the FastAPI server in the viewer directory.

 ## Recent Changes
-- Successfully processed Instagram content with new naming conventions
+- Successfully implemented simplified FastAPI viewer
-- Modified Instagram processor to use temporary directories for Offmute
+- Modified process_links_manager.sh to support FastAPI viewer start/stop
-- Prevented creation of extra metadata files
-- Added script to clean up temporary files
+- Improved filename handling for special characters
+- Implemented dynamic timeout calculation for longer videos
-- Created standardized filename utilities in `utils/filename_utils.py`
+- Created standardized content naming across all platforms
-- Added project documentation about filename conventions to README

 ## Dependencies
 - FastAPI